Henry James Sr.

-Henry James Sr. (June 3, 1811 – December 18, 1882) was an American theologian, father of the philosopher William James, the novelist Henry James, and the diarist Alice James.
+Henry James Sr. (June 3, 1811 – December 18, 1882) was an American theologian and the father of the philosopher William James, the novelist Henry James, and the diarist Alice James.

 Following a dramatic moment of spiritual enlightenment, he became deeply absorbed in Swedenborgianism, repudiating materialism and following the utopian path to grace.
 In this way, he was generally out of sympathy with contemporary American leaders of philosophical thought.
 His influence was felt more in frequent lively debates within his own circle of friends than in public life.
 He said “I love the fireside rather than the forum."

 Early life

 James was born on June 3, 1811, in Albany, New York.
 He was one of twelve children born to Catharine (née Barber) James and William James (1771–1832), an emigrant from Bailieborough, County Cavan, Ireland, to the United States around 1789, who amassed a fortune of about $1.2 million from business dealings in upstate New York State, primarily in Albany real estate, money lending, and his involvement with the building of the Erie Canal.

 At the age of thirteen, he was severely burned trying to stamp out a fire in a barn, and lost a leg to amputation.
 The three years he was bedridden reinforced his studious disposition.
 After attending The Albany Academy, he entered Union College in 1828 and graduated in 1830.
-His father, a stern Presbyterian, disapproved of his religious ideas, but when the patriarch's will was broken, he became an independently wealthy man.
+His father, a Presbyterian, disapproved of his religious ideas, but when the patriarch's will was broken, he became an independently wealthy man.
 He studied at Princeton Theological Seminary from 1835 to 1837 to prepare for the ministry, but found himself disconcerted by "enormous difficulties which inhered in its philosophy," and abandoned the idea of becoming a minister.
 After Princeton, James then went to England for about a year, and returned in 1838 to New York.